Which is the best route to climb Kilimanjaro?

 - Gentle slope; It has a gentle slope for the first several days, prior to the tough summit attempt from Kibo Hut.

-- The eight days trek itinerary allows for maximum time for acclimatization.
+- Considered one of the most beautiful routes, the eight days trek itinerary allows for maximum time for acclimatization.

 - Improved chances of reaching the summit & allows time to enjoy variety of scenery in the different climatic zones.